Skip to main content

 Accessing Your Application

-This topic describes the networking options for accessing applications deployed on clusters created with the Replicated compatibility matrix.
-It also describes how to use and manage compatibility matrix tunnels.
+This topic describes the networking options for accessing applications deployed on clusters created with Replicated Compatibility Matrix.
+It also describes how to use and manage Compatibility Matrix tunnels.

 Networking Options